loda-lang/loda-programs/programs/oeis/list5.md

 * [A276234](http://oeis.org/A276234) ([L10 program](276/A276234.asm)): a(n) = n/gcd(n, 256).
 * [A276254](http://oeis.org/A276254) ([L18 program](276/A276254.asm)): With respect to the dictionary ordering of words over the alphabet {a,b}, i.e., e,a,b,aa,ab,ba,bb,aaa,..., the sequence is the characteristic function of the language of words that have no consecutive b's.
 * [A276265](http://oeis.org/A276265) ([L13 program](276/A276265.asm)): Expansion of (1 + 2*x)/(1 - 6*x + 6*x^2).
+* [A276273](http://oeis.org/A276273) ([L07 program](276/A276273.asm)): Replacing every "mixed pair" of integers with the smallest integer of the said pair rebuilds the sequence itself (see "Comments" for the definition of a "mixed pair").
 * [A276278](http://oeis.org/A276278) ([L08 program](276/A276278.asm)): Complement of A026474.
 * [A276283](http://oeis.org/A276283) ([L07 program](276/A276283.asm)): Expansion of (1 + x + 3*x^2 + x^3)/((1 - x)^2*(1 + x^2)).
 * [A276289](http://oeis.org/A276289) ([L12 program](276/A276289.asm)): Expansion of x*(1 + x)/(1 - 2*x)^3.